httpwg/http2-spec/draft.md

 use and configuration of underlying encryption, as well as other aspects of the protocol.

-In particular, it defines the concept of an "alternate service" that allows an origin to advertise when its resources are available at a separate location, using a different configuration of protocols.

 This allows a "http://" URI to be upgraded to use TLS optimistically.

 Because deploying TLS requires acquiring and configuring a valid certificate,